expr-lang/expr/docs/Getting-Started.md

 # Getting Started

-**Expr** provides a package for evaluating arbitrary expressions as well as type checking of such expression.
+**Expr** is a simple, fast and extensible expression language for Go.
+It is designed to be easy to use and integrate into your application.

 ## Evaluate